Dissertation Binding and Printing | Options, Tips, & Comparison

 - Opening and browsing is less smooth than with spiral or comb binding

 Hardback binding is similar to paperback binding.
-The main difference is that the front and back cover are hard instead of flexible.
-This type of binding is very durable and is often used for PhD dissertations or other large works.
+The main difference is that the front and back covers are hard rather than flexible.
+This type of binding is very durable, and is often used for PhD dissertations or other large works.
 The materials and fabrics used for the cover are customizable, including front and spine lettering.

 - Durable and professional

 - Customizable cover

 Check your university’s guidelines to see if there is guidance about whether to print your dissertation in color or black & white.
 Note that printing in color is on average two to four times more expensive.

 In general, a color-printed dissertation looks more professional, but it is often not required.